Racine Zoo: History

 On May 23, 1958, Mary Heibner, a ten-year-old girl from Waukegan, Illinois, was mauled by a bear at the zoo.
 She nearly lost her right arm and required plastic surgery.

 In November 1959, due to overcrowding, the Como Park Zoo relocated a two-year-old Siberian tiger to Racine.
 The Racine Zoo purchased the tiger, named Kahn, the following year.

 On May 13, 1985, 35 ducks, geese and swans living in the zoo's duck pond were put down after the zoo was hit by a plague of duck viral enteritis.

 In November of that year, the zoo became the host of the Kiwanis-Wheary Lights, an annual holiday light display.
 The lights were the creation of George H. and Jessie May Wheary, who held the display at their home in North Bay from 1962 to 1982.
 The lights were shown in Monument Square until Kiwanis became the owner of the lights.

 The Australian division of S.C.
 Johnson & Son, whose headquarters are in Racine, gifted six kangaroos and six wallaroos to the zoo in 1987.
 Australian ambassador Rawdon Dalrymple attended the ceremony.

 In the early 1990s, the Racine Zoo was both praised and criticized for its "old-fashioned" style of keeping animals, in small barred cages where zoo visitors could get unusually close to them.
 The City of Racine paid for about half of the zoo's $3 million renovation efforts in 1992, replacing the habitats which were at that time mostly unchanged from the zoo's original construction in the 1930s.

 In May 1996, the zoo acquired Moon Shadow, a seven-year-old Asian snow leopard.
 The leopard died in December.

 The zoo operated as a free-admission attraction until January 1, 2007, when fiscal needs required the introduction of an admission fee.

 On February 10, 2011, Julie, the oldest patas monkey in recorded history, died at the Racine Zoo, where she had been born and spent almost all of her life.
 She was euthanized at the age of 28.

 On October 1, 2019, the Racine Zoo partnered with Zigong Lantern Group in order to hold its first annual lantern festival – the largest event the zoo had ever undertook.
 The festival included over 300 hand-made lanterns and featured a 140-foot dragon.

 Animals

 The Racine Zoo features animals from all over the world.
-Despite the zoo's small area, its collection continues to grow.